-- 21. The Combined Authority Group Chief Executive will serve as Head of Paid Service with overall responsibility for the Corporation's operations and staff, and to act as lead adviser to the Board. - 22.
-The Group Director of Finance & Resources of the Combined Authority (the "Group Director of Finance") shall fulfil the role of Group Director of Finance & Resources of the Corporation.
-The powers of the Group Director of Finance & Resources are set out in this Constitution and Statute.
-The Group Director of Finance & Resources shall oversee the interface between the financial responsibilities of the Combined Authority and the Corporation, to ensure the financial integrity of both organisations. - 23.
-The Group Chief Legal Officer is the Monitoring Officer to the Combined Authority (the "Monitoring Officer") and the Corporation.
-In the event of a conflict of interest the Deputy Monitoring Officer of the Combined authority will intercede
+- 23. The Corporation shall appoint a Group Chief Executive with overall responsibility for the Corporation's operations and staff, and to act as lead adviser to the Board. - 24.
+The Group Director of Finance & Resources of the Combined Authority (the "Director of Finance") shall fulfil the role of Director of Finance & Resources of the Corporation.
+The powers of the Director of Finance & Resources are set out in this Constitution and Statute.
+The Group Director of Finance & Resources shall oversee the interface between the financial responsibilities of the Combined Authority and the Corporation, to ensure the financial integrity of both organisations. - 25.
+Further to s7 of the Tees Valley Combined Authority (Functions) Order 2017, the designation and reports of the Monitoring Officer to the Combined Authority (the "Monitoring Officer") shall apply as if the Corporation were a Committee to the Combined Authority.

-Powers of the Corporation
+Powers of theCorporation

-- 24. Subject to Legislation and this Constitution, the Corporation may do anything it considers appropriate for the purposes of delivering the overriding objectives within the designated area. - 25.
+- 26. Subject to Legislation, this Constitution and any other directions made by the Combined Authority, the Corporation may do anything it considers appropriate for the purposes of securing the regeneration of its area, or for purposes incidental to that objective. - 27.
 The Corporation has a number of specific powers from the Localism Act, as set out below in this section.
-All of the powers are subject to the overriding objectives set out in paragraph 4, and the provisions of this Constitution, and are summarised as:
+All of the powers are subject to the overriding objectives set out in paragraph 3, and the provisions of this Constitution, and are summarised as:

-a.
-Powers in relation to infrastructure

-i.
-This includes the power to provide, or facilitate the provision of infrastructure.

-b.
-Powers in relation to land
+- a.
+Powers in relation to infrastructure - i.
+This includes the power to provide, or facilitate the provision of infrastructure. - b.
+Powers in relation to land - i.

-- i.
 The power to regenerate or develop land. - ii.
 To bring about the more effective use of land. - iii.
 To provide buildings or other land. - iv.
 To acquire, hold, improve, manage, reclaim, repair or dispose of land, buildings, plant, machinery, equipment or other property. - v.
-To carry out building or other operations, including demolishing buildings.

-c.
-Powers to acquire land

-To acquire land in its area or elsewhere, in accordance with the provisions of the Localism Act 2011.

-d.
-P owers in relation to acquired land
+To carry out building or other operations, including demolishing buildings. - c.
+Powers to acquire land - i.
+To acquire land in its area or elsewhere, in accordance with the provisions of the Localism Act 2011. - d.
+Powers in relation to acquired land - i.

-- i.
 To override easements - ii.
-To extinguish public rights of way (with the consent of the Secretary of State)

-e.
-Powers in relation to businesses and companies
+To extinguish public rights of way (with the consent of the Secretary of State) - e.
+Powers in relation to businesses and companies - i.

-- i.
 To carry on any business. - ii.
-To form or acquire interests in any business or company.

-f.
-Financial assistance powers

-i.
-To provide financial assistance to any person.

-This may be given in any form, including grants, loans, guarantees, investments, or the incurring of expenditure for the benefit of the person assisted.

-g.
-Powers in relation to discretionary relief from non-domestic rates i.
-To determine the amount of discretionary rate relief from non-domestic rates (i.e. business rates).

-h.
-Powers in relation to Planning

-- i.
-To be the local planning authority, for the purposes of - Part 3 of the Town and Country Planning Act 1990, - Part 2 of the Planning and Compulsory Purchase Act 2004, and - Part 3 of that Act. - ii.
-To have the functions conferred on the local planning authority by the provisions mentioned in Part 1 of Schedule 29 to the Local Government, Planning and Land Act 1980. - iii.
-To have, the functions conferred on the relevant planning authority by Schedule 8 to the Electricity Act 1989 so far as applying to applications for consent under section 37 of that Act. - iv.
-The provisions specified in Part 2 of Schedule 29 to the Local Government, Planning and Land Act 1980 are to have effect, in relation to land and to the MDC, subject to the modifications specified in that Part of that Schedule. - 26.
-The MDC can request at any time that the powers it holds in respect of Planning be exercised by Middlesbrough Council and may at any time require that any powers so passed be returned to it with 2 months notice if the said power relates to overall planning powers for all matters.
-If the planning power relates to minor planning applications the MDC can request that Middlesbrough Council take responsibility with immediate effect. - 27.
-Middlesbrough Council shall continue to be the billing and collecting authority for nondomestic rates for existing operations
+To form or acquire interests in any business or company. - f.
+Financial assistance powers - i.
+To provide financial assistance to any person. - ii.
+This may be given in any form, including grants, loans, guarantees, investments, or the incurring of expenditure for the benefit of the person assisted. - g.
+Powers in relation to discretionary relief from non-domestic rates - i.
+To determine the amount of discretionary rate relief from non-domestic rates (i.e. business rates). - 28.
+Redcar & Cleveland Borough Council shall continue to be the billing and collecting authority for non-domestic rates for existing operations, except in respect of areas of the Site which are designated as Enterprise Zones where the revenue is received by the Combined Authority.
+Going forwards designation of the whole of the Site as a Special Economic Area, with business rates at a level of 100%, enables arrangements to be put in place regarding the shares for the Council and TVCA.